How To Run a PowerShell Script? The 2 Best Methods

 Step 2: Run PowerShell Scripts

-Now that you have configured the execution policy, you are all ready to run your first PowerShell script.
+Now that you have configured the execution policy, you are ready to run your first PowerShell script.
 There are several options available for running PowerShell scripts, and you should choose the method that seems most straightforward for you.
 With that said, let’s take a closer look at the four different methods to run a PowerShell script.

 1. Run With PowerShell